Bell Inequality Violation and Relativity of Pre- and Postselection: Experimental test

 \section{Experimental test}

-A violation of reverse Bell inequalities has already been established experimentally by Ma \emph{et al.}\ \cite{Ma12}.
-The protocol used there is somewhat different from the one we described earlier.
-It starts again with Alice and Bob performing measurements on qubits.
-Each qubit is now part of a pair prepared in the state $\ket{\Psi^-}$.
-The two other qubits in each pair are sent to Vicky.
+For our proposal we draw inspiration from a protocol that was used in the experimental violation of Bell inequalities using postselection by Ma \emph{et al.}\ \cite{Ma12}.
+In Ma \emph{et al.}'s protocol, each of the qubits in Vicky's uncorrelated pair is part of a pair prepared in the state $\ket{\Psi^-}$.
+Vicky shares one of these pairs with Alice, and the other with Bob (see \autoref{Figuur} (a)).
+Alice and Bob then perform their local experiments on their qubits.
+If we think of Alice's and Bob's measurements as collapsing the state also at Vicky's site, this procedure leads to the same mixed states for Vicky's qubits as in the previous scenario.
+The difference is that Alice and Bob have now prepared them at a distance.

-Alice and Bob perform their local experiments on their qubits.
-Initially, their results will be completely uncorrelated.
-However, at an arbitrary point in the future, Vicky can decide to perform a measurement in the Bell basis \eqref{Bellstates}.
+Initially, of course, Alice's and Bob's results will be completely uncorrelated.
+At an arbitrary point in the future, however, Vicky can decide to perform a measurement in the Bell basis \eqref{Bellstates}.
+This is delayed-choice entanglement swapping \cite{Peres00}.
 The outcomes of this measurement can then be used to postselect subensembles for which the measurement results of Alice and Bob become correlated and violate a CHSH inequality.
-This is delayed-choice entanglement swapping \cite{Peres00}.

 When Vicky's measurement is timelike separated from both Alice's and Bob's measurements as in \autoref{Figuur} (a), the explanation of the CHSH violation is unambiguously due to postselection.

-Although the experiment by Ma \emph{et al.}\ \cite{Ma12} was accordingly set up to ensure timelike separation between Vicky's and Alice and Bob's measurements, it is precisely this feature that provides a loophole for a classical explanation of the results.
-Although Vicky does not explicitly use the total information about Alice's and Bob's measurements required for a classical simulation, this information could in principle be available along with Vicky's qubit pair, and thus could causally influence the outcomes of Vicky's measurements.
-In order to ensure that information about Alice's and Bob's settings is unavailable, while it is not necessary that Alice and Bob are at spacelike separation from each other, we need to make sure that their measurements are at spacelike separation from \emph{Vicky's}, as in \autoref{Figuur} (b).
-We thus propose this as a modification of the Ma \emph{et al.}\ experiment.
-With the EPR and Bell measurements at spacelike separation from each other, classical postselection at Vicky's site cannot reproduce a violation of the reverse Bell inequalities.
-Thus we have an \emph{experimental test} of the reverse Bell's theorem.
+Although the experiment by Ma \emph{et al.}\ \cite{Ma12} was accordingly set up to ensure timelike separation between Alice and Bob's and Vicky's measurements, it is precisely this feature that provides the loophole for a classical explanation of the results.
+In order to ensure that information about Alice's and Bob's measurements cannot reach Vicky's site, and thus that the experimental violation of the Bell inequalities due to postselection is a genuine quantum effect, it is not necessary that Alice and Bob are at spacelike separation from each other, but we need to make sure that their measurements (including their choice of settings) are at spacelike separation from Vicky's.
+We thus propose this as a modification of the Ma \emph{et al.}\ experiment, as in \autoref{Figuur} (b).